bits3dec/Craft-Demo/README.md

 fetching of user profile.

 ## Modules
-This is a mono repo which comprises multiple services, library, domain objects.
+This is a mono repo which has multiple services, library, domain objects.
 Different modules are created keeping in mind separation of concern and re-usability.

-1. **common**: It contains independent modules which can be used across multiple services.
+1. **common**: This module has the common modules which can be used across multiple submodules.
    1. **domain**: It contains domain objects which can be used across different modules.
    2. **lib**: It contains utility libraries like kafka implementation, cache implementation, locking implementation.
       1. **cache**: This is used for caching.